-A 1000BASE-SX SFP transceiver can be used for a high-speed connection between floors in the same building.
-For long-haul connections, a 1000BASE-ZX SFP transceiver can be used to reach another site up to 100 kilometers away.
+A 1000BASE-SX SFP transceiver can be used for a high-speed connection between floors in the same building and a 1000BASE-LX SFP transceiver can be used for core connections between buildings in a campus setting.
+And for long-haul connections, a 1000BASE-ZX SFP transceiver can be used to reach another site up to 100 kilometers away.

-The figure below illustrates three TigerSwitch 10/100/1000 units interconnecting multiple segments with fiber cable.
+The figure below illustrates the switch connecting multiple segments with fiber cable.